 Nobody ever likes to admit when they are wrong, but sometimes it really is best to just cut your losses and run.
 This can apply to many different things in life, from relationships to money, but since this blog primarily focuses on good personal finance habits, let’s dig straight into the money parts.

 Let’s face it — the odds are you’re eventually going to pick a loser and end up taking a big loss on a stock.
 When you buy individual stocks, a big risk you take is that the investment can lose money.
 As such, you should make a set of rules for yourself as to when you should sell.
-For example, you might decide to sell when the stock goes down 10 percent, maybe 20 percent.
-Whatever threshold you choose , think about how you could be using that same amount of money to invest elsewhere rather than having it sit in a losing investment just tying up valuable cash.
+For example, you might decide to sell when the stock goes down 10%, or maybe 20%.
+Whatever threshold you choose, think about how you could be using that same amount of money to invest elsewhere rather than having it sit in a losing investment just tying up valuable cash.